broadinstitute/CTAT-LRF-Paper/4.SingleCellFusions/4b.sc_HGSOC/Patient1_analysis.md

     ## # … with abbreviated variable names ¹​FusionName, ²​celltype_final,
     ## #   ³​tot_cells_w_fusion, ⁴​frac_fusion_cells, ⁵​LeftBreakpoint, ⁶​RightBreakpoint,
     ## #   ⁷​`ctat-LR-fusion`, ⁸​FusionInspector, ⁹​`STAR-Fusion`

+RAPGEF5–AGMO was found by short and long reads.
+The others were found only by the long reads.

 # Examine umaps for fusions